 - Prepare and present one Medication Use Evaluation

 - Prepare and present one Drug Monograph

 - Prepare and present a Continuing Education Seminar

 - Prepare and present lectures to Belmont College of Pharmacy students

-- Prepare and present Residency Research Project at ASHP Midyear and Southeastern Residency Conference
+- Prepare and present Residency Research Project at Southeastern Residency Conference

 The Director of Pharmacy is responsible for all aspects of pharmacy operation, including the residency program.
 The director oversees the administration of the residency program along with the Residency Program Director (RPD) and directs the provision of pharmaceutical care services at the hospital.

 The RPD is responsible for the operation of the residency experience.
 This includes responsibility for ensuring that the overall program goals and specific learning objectives are met, training schedules are maintained, appropriate preceptorship for each learning experience or training period is provided, and that resident evaluations are conducted routinely and based on pre-established learning objectives.
 The RPD assumes a leadership role in program administration and program recruitment activities.

 Residents will work with preceptors within specific practice areas or areas of expertise; preceptors develop and guide the learning experiences to meet the residency program’s goals and objectives, and with consideration of the resident’s goals, interests and skills.
 The preceptor periodically reviews the resident’s performance, with a final evaluation at the conclusion of the learning experience.